top of page

 Fox Creek Krueger William Kent (Fiction)

-Cork O'Connor, the retired sheriff of Aurora, Minnesota, is in a race against time to safe the people he loves from ruthless mercenaries.
+Cork O'Connor, the retired sheriff of Aurora, Minnesota, is in a race against time to save the people he loves from ruthless mercenaries.

 Penobscot Man Speck, Frank G. (Non-fiction donated by a patron)